 Have you ever struggled with acne?
-It’s like a plastic surgery gone wrong, one that you never asked for, and it makes you do things.
+Acne can be compared to a plastic surgery gone wrong, one that you never asked for, and it makes you do things.
 At first, when it’s mild, you’re like, okay, I got this, everyone has acne once in a while, right?
 But then you try something, and it doesn’t work.
 Then you try another treatment, but that one doesn’t work either.
 Frustration is just the beginning.

 Slowly, but surely, anxiety sets in.
 You try the third treatment and...
 Nothing.
 Your panic is now official, and your cheerful mood is quietly replaced by a pervasive sense of quiet desperation.
 Are you always going to be like that?
 You begin to hate the person in the mirror.

-No matter if it’s something serious, or just a case of mild acne, people eventually reach out for any treatment under the sky - and that includes ineffective, ludicrous and even dangerous treatments.
+No matter if it’s something serious, or just a case of mild acne, people eventually become desperate and reach out for any treatment under the sky - and that includes ineffective, ludicrous and even dangerous treatments.

 Accutane was originally the brand name of what is now known as Isotretinoin, but the name largely stuck.
 Since then, it has been marketed under other brand names, such as Amnesteem, Claravis, ABsorica, Zenatane, Myorisan, Sotret and so on.